 What is the impact of Brexit on businesses which trade with the EU?

 A new trade deal with the EU still needs to be finalised.
-As long as we leave with a deal in place, this will be negotiated during the 21-month transition period starting once Brexit happens.
+Negotiations for this are now underway and are likely to continue during the transition period.